jngrt/meshenger/README.md

 Meshenger is a Forban-inspired messaging software used for a speculative broadcast communication project.
 The starting point is an electronic messaging system running on a wireless mesh network.
 The messages propagate through the network when devices that come in contact with each other synchronize their content.
 It is non-hierarchical, every node receives, relays and broadcasts messages.

-Using Meshenger.
-Devices detect each other by continously broadcasting an identifier packet while listening to those of other nodes.
+Using Meshenger, devices detect each other by continously broadcasting an identifier packet while listening to those of other nodes.
 As soon as two (or more) nodes detect each other they will try to synchronize the messages on each node.

 The users of the network can interface with the nodes to send or receive messages by using the webbrowser of their smartphone or computer.
 The messages can be received and sent at any time, but they are only synchronized in the network when other nodes are encountered.